 § 5 Shareholders’ rights in the event of an increase in share capital

-Should the company decide to issue two classes of new shares, Class A and Class B, through a cash issue or set-off issue, holders of Class A and Class B shares shall have preferential right to subscribe for shares of the same class in proportion to the number of shares previously owned (primary preferential right).
-Shares not subscribed for with primary preferential right shall be offered to all shareholders for subscription (subsidiary preferential right).
-If there are insufficient shares for subscription with subsidiary preferential right, the shares shall be distributed among the subscribers in proportion to the number of shares previously owned and, to the extent that is not possible, by drawing lots.
+Should the company decide to issue two classes of new shares, Class A and Class B, through a cash issue or set-off issue, holders of Class A and Class B shares are to have preferential right to subscribe for shares of the same class in proportion to the number of shares previously owned (primary preferential right).
+Shares not subscribed for with primary preferential right are to be offered to all shareholders for subscription (subsidiary preferential right).
+If there are insufficient shares for subscription with subsidiary preferential right, the shares are to be distributed among the subscribers in proportion to the number of shares previously owned and, to the extent that is not possible, by drawing lots.

-Should the company decide to issue only one class of shares, all shareholders, regardless of share class, shall have preferential right to subscribe for new shares of the same class in proportion to the number of shares previously owned.
+Should the company decide to issue only one class of shares, all shareholders, regardless of share class, are to have preferential right to subscribe for new shares of the same class in proportion to the number of shares previously owned.

-What has been stated above shall not imply any limitation in the ability to decide on a cash issue or set-off issue disapplying the preferential rights of shareholders.
+What has been stated above does not imply any limitation in the ability to decide on a cash issue or set-off issue disapplying the preferential rights of shareholders.

-Should the share capital increase through a bonus issue, new shares shall be issued of each class in proportion to the number of shares of the same class already issued and outstanding.
-In such case, old shares of a certain share class shall entitle the holder to new shares of the same share class.
-What has been stated above shall not imply any limitation in the ability to issue shares of a new class through a bonus issue, following requisite amendment of the Articles of Association.
+Should the share capital increase through a bonus issue, new shares are to be issued of each class in proportion to the number of shares of the same class already issued and outstanding.
+In such case, old shares of a certain share class are to entitle the holder to new shares of the same share class.
+What has been stated above does not imply any limitation in the ability to issue shares of a new class through a bonus issue, following requisite amendment of the Articles of Association.

 § 6 Board of Directors

-The Board of Directors shall consist of not less than seven and not more than ten members, with not more than two alternates.
+The Board of Directors is to consist of not less than five and not more than ten members, with not more than two alternates.

-The Company shall have one or two auditors with no deputies.
-An authorized public accountant or registered auditing company shall be appointed as auditor.
+The Company is to have one or two auditors with no deputies.
+An authorized public accountant or registered auditing company is to be appointed as auditor.
 The Board of Directors may appoint one or several special auditors in order to perform an audit in accordance with Chapter 13, Section 8, Chapter 14, Section 10, Chapter 15, Section 10, Chapter 20, Section 14, Chapter 23, Sections 11 and 29, and Chapter 24, Section 13 of the Swedish Companies Act (2005:551).
 In such case, an authorized public accountant or registered auditing company shall be appointed as special auditor.